cold6lanket/check-bot-in-comment/README.md

 # check-bot-in-comment
 A spam bot is a computer program that helps to spread spam across the Internet.
 Spam bots often scrape contact information, create fake user accounts, or operate stolen social media accounts.
 Nowadays bots are everywhere when you look at the comments.
-So, in order to identify and group them into a set of array, that script was written.
+So, in order to identify and group them into a set of array, this script might come in handy.
 Anyone who wants contribute against fight with bots, you are welcome to change as well as modify the script.

 ## usage